SQL Server Tips

 What’s Not Included

-• On-site physical presence
+• On-site physical presence.

-• Extensive application-layer optimization requiring developer access
+• Deep application-layer optimization that needs developer access.

 5. What One Outage Actually Costs